Mental Health Rights — Quebec

 • Anyone subject to involuntary psychiatric assessment or admission in Canada.

-• Anyone receiving mental health treatment, whether voluntary or involuntary.
+• Anyone receiving mental health treatment, voluntary or otherwise.

 What to Do If You Are Involuntarily Committed to a Psychiatric Facility in Canada

-• Contact a lawyer or legal aid immediately if you are involuntarily committed.
+• Get a lawyer or legal aid immediately.
+Do not wait.

-• Apply for a review board hearing — in Ontario, the Consent and Capacity Board must hear your case within 7 days.
+• Apply for a review board hearing.
+In Ontario, the Consent and Capacity Board must hear it within 7 days.

-• Designate a power of attorney for personal care in advance so your treatment wishes are respected if you become incapable.
+• Designate a power of attorney for personal care in advance so your treatment wishes are honoured if capacity fails.

-• Family members can request a physician assessment if someone they care about is at risk of harming themselves or others.
+• Family members can request a physician assessment if someone they care about is at risk.

 What should you NOT do?

-• Don't confuse police apprehension with a criminal charge — being brought to hospital by police for a mental health assessment is a health matter, not a criminal one.
+• Don't confuse police apprehension under mental-health law with a criminal arrest.
+Being brought to hospital is a health matter, not a charge.

 Quebec Law